SEDAS-DevTeam/SEDAS-manager/README.md

 # SEDAS - manager

+## NOTE: Currently, the SEDAS-manager wont work in your environment.
+I am rewriting all the project helper mechanics for a better transition to the new tech stack (Vite + SolidJS + TailwindCSS + Typescript).
+So there will be a lot of clutter in the `main` branch.
+In order to use SEDAS in the last functional version, clone from the `last-working-ver` branch instead

 ## About

 This project is a new concept of an **ATC simulator** for both beginners and advanced users.
 It utilizes neural networks to imitate real pilots and also functions as a personal trainer.
 The goal of this desktop application is to make ATC learning easier for hobbyists and beginner ATC students.
 The project is still in early development.